2005 Central African general election: Second round

 The run-off between Bozizé and Ziguélé, initially scheduled to take place on May 1, was postponed to May 8.
 The reason for the postponement was to avoid interference with the marking of Labour Day on May 1.
 Campaigning took place from April 23 to May 6.

 Theoretically, as all the opposition candidates (except Auguste Boukanga) were part of the UFVN, there was, based on the mathematical results of the first round, a majority against Bozizé.
 However, support for Ziguélé in the UFVN was not unconditional.
 Josué Binoua refused to endorse either candidate, while Ngoupandé, Massi and Goumba backed Bozizé.
 Kolingba, the third-place finisher, did not endorse either candidate.

 Early results from CEMI on May 12 showed Bozizé with a strong lead.
 In Bangui, he was said to have received 103,446 votes, while Ziguélé took 42,959.
-He also was credited with 79.5% of the vote in Ombella-M'Poko province (where his wife Monique also won the seat she was contesting, constituency Bimbo 2) and 93.7% in Lobaye province.
+He also was credited with 79.5% of the vote in Ombella-M'Poko province (where his wife, First Lady Monique Bozizé, also won the seat she was contesting, constituency Bimbo 2) and 93.7% in Lobaye province.
 Subsequently, partial results from CEMI on May 16 showed Bozizé with slightly more than 60% of the total vote, according to results from 1,698 of the country's 4,161 polling stations.
 The head of CEMI, Jean Willybiro-Sako, said that CEMI had 15 days from the election to make the final results public, and that the inauguration of the winner would follow 45 days after the results were proclaimed; CEMI's mandate was also to come to an end at that time.